 Okay, the CLE sounds neat, but can’t the M do all the same stuff?

 The M series has always promoted the pure photographic experience.
-Typically this is done through marketing, usually a black-and-white video with tinkling pianos accompanied by a voiceover from a well-known and respected photographer as he discusses the way that the M provides only what is necessary to make a perfect image.
+Typically this is done through marketing, usually in the form of a black-and-white video with tinkling pianos accompanied by a voiceover from a well-known and respected photographer as he discusses the way that the M provides only what is necessary to make a perfect image.
 And there have been many perfect images made with Ms over the decades.
 That much is true.

-But the CLE does the same thing.
-We have an aperture ring on every lens, and a shutter speed dial on the top of the camera.
+But it’s just as true for the CLE, and the CLE does so much more.
+For that pure experience, we have an aperture ring on every lens and a shutter speed dial on the top of the camera.
 We can connect with the essence of photography just as easily here as we can with an M. In manual mode, the experience is identical, and even improved through the use of technology.
 LEDs in the viewfinder showcase the selected shutter speed, a feature lacking in many Ms.